 To sue under a negligence theory, if the victim is an adult, you must sue within two years of the date the dog injured you.
-For a child the statute of limitations is extended to two years after they reach 18 years of age.
+For a child, the statute of limitations is extended to two years after they reach 18 years of age.

 At Slater & Zurz LLP the dog bite attorneys have been through many battles for their victims and understand the urgency of these cases.
-They work aggressively to recover maximum compensation in the shortest timeframe possible.
-There are so many things you need to know after a dog attack and they will help you discover the information required for your dog bite case.
+We work aggressively to recover maximum compensation in the shortest timeframe possible.
+There are so many things you need to know after a dog attack and We will help you discover the information required for your dog bite case.
 Don’t hesitate to call the law firm today at 1-888-534-4850 or contact them here.

 Ohio ranks third nationally in dog bite claims, according to cincinnati.com.
 Average settlement cost of a claim is about $36,000.